Education in the Democratic Republic of the Congo: Post-independence

 Lovanium University students marching during the Independence Day celebration on 30 June 1960.

 Following independence on 30 June 1960, education in the Democratic Republic of the Congo experienced significant expansion.
+At independence, public expenditure on education was high, representing roughly 30 percent of total public expenditure.
 In 1960, an estimated 68% of adults in developing countries had never attended school, a figure that fell to 37% by 2000.
 The newly independent Congolese authorities faced considerable challenges in organizing a national educational system, as the existing Belgian framework was considered overly rigid and inflexible.

 In 1971, universities in the country were consolidated into the National University of Zaire.
 On 26 February 1977, a management agreement for national schools was signed between religious institutions and the State, represented by the State Commissioner for National Education.
 The organization and legislation of schools were subsequently codified in the Framework Law on National Education of 22 September 1986.
 By the 1990s, the country faced a severe education crisis.
 In 1991, Zaire convened the Sovereign National Conference (Conférence Nationale Souveraine), held from 7 August 1991 to 6 December 1992, which established a commission to examine issues related to education.

 In 1993, following the paralysis of the Zairean government, the responsibility for paying teachers was transferred entirely to parents.
 Despite ongoing challenges in the quality and quantity of education, demand for schooling remained high.
 Parents seeking improved educational opportunities for their children, in collaboration with school administrators, adopted a system of payments referred to as "teacher bonuses", distinguishing these contributions from salaries, which were formally the responsibility of the State.